SIGSAM Challenges

 However, we also have an example of the more general phenomenon that a single time complexity is often not enough to yield important information - for example, comparing Sympy’s implementation of polynomial multiplication and flint’s implementation of polynomial multiplication, we can see different algorithms are used depending on the polynomial degree.
 These design choices ultimately explain the fact that Sympy is slower than Flint for small \(k\) but comparable for larger \(k\).

-We showcase two techniques for calculating \(F(k)\) for higher \(k\)
+We showcase two techniques for calculating \(F(k)\) for higher \(k\).

 Reconstruction via Chinese Remainder Theorem